With so many rides, shows, and attractions, it can be hard to know where to start at Disney World. But don’t worry, we’re here to help!

 - Daisy Duck

 Character Dining is a great way to meet your favorite Pals!
 If you’re interested in how to meet characters without a ticket check out this helpful guide!

 Disney LOVES parades.
 They have a parade for everything it seems like!
 They even have one when it RAINS!

 Don’t forget that Disney World also has seasonal parades for Halloween and Christmas.
 They go all out with these, as typically they are only shown for a separate ticketed event (like Mickey’s Not So Scary Halloween and Mickey’s Very Merry Christmas)

-Here’s some of the memorable ones you can expect:
+Here’s some of the memorable ones you can expect at Magic Kingdom:

 Main Street Trolley Show

 This happens in the mornings at Magic Kingdom, kind of like their welcoming act to bring you into the park!
 It’s a very “Mary Poppins” themed show, and oh so cute!